 WHERE DATEPART(YEAR, SomeMyDate) = '2021';

 In this case, implicit data type conversion will take place too, and the indexes won’t be used.
-To avoid this, we can optimize the query in the following way:
+To avoid this, we can optimize the query like in the code below.

 SELECT *